Your submission was sent successfully! Close

 | ID | Name |

-As you can see, Keystone created the admin user as well as dedicated users for other OpenStack services.
+As you can see, Keystone created the admin user.
+Remaining default user accounts are created in other Keystone domains.

 To learn more about Keystone, refer to the tutorial “6.
 Identities”.